Nothing 2 Fret About Resume

 As I was in Hawai'i, September 1975, I noticed there was luthier.
 I bought a personalized custom lute and it flown from Honolulu to Detroit 10 months later.
 I did my junior and senior recitals on lute and guitar.
 As present I have done lute demonstrations at Texas A & M, in Commerce when called upon.

 Along with many works that I composed I composed a Mass in dedication to Pope John Paul II.
 The Mass integrated contemporary styles with fusion of 16th century counterpoint.
 The Mass is S,A,T,B with no guitar.
 The Mass was my first vocal composition.
+I personally hand delivered to the Vatican when I was there in 1977.
+I received an acknowledgement that it was received by the assessor's office under, Monsignor Coppa.

 I was the first guitarist at Eastern to have my bachelor's degree in guitar performance and the first guitarist to win consecutive concerto auditions (Vivaldi's Concero for Guitar in D, Largo (2nd movement) of the Concierto de Aranjuez by Joaquin Rodrigo).
 My Masters final project was to take the entire Libro Primo de Intavolaturo d' Lauto by Girolamo Kapsberger (which was in tablature for a ten course lute which was published in Rome in 1611) and put into contemporary guitar notation.
 It was the first in the world to be totally transcribed.